Selecting Your First Musical Instrument|Electric Guitar

 Semi-acoustic guitars with a cavity in the body, such as ES-335.

-The ES-335 combines the core strength of a solid guitar with the fuller sound of an acoustic guitar, and can be used for a wide range of styles from rock to blues to jazz.
+The ES-335 combines the core strength of a solid guitar with the fuller sound of an acoustic guitar, making it suitable for a wide range of styles from rock to blues to jazz.

 Guitars with a completely hollow body, such as ES-175, L-5, etc.